peteroupc/html3dutil/doc/H3DU.Trochoid.md

 ### H3DU.Trochoid(radius, distFromCenter) <a id='H3DU.Trochoid'></a>

 Parametric evaluator for a
-curve drawn by a circle that rolls along the X-axis.
+curve drawn by a circle that rolls along the X axis.

 This class is considered a supplementary class to the Public Domain HTML 3D Library and is not considered part of that